Jones-M12/Sequelize-Reverse-Engineering-Code/README.md

 │   └── user.js
 │          └──> ## Sequelize Model that represents a table.
 |                  Note: Sequelize creates the table for us.
-|                        Sequelize default, it will aito create a primary ID for each entry.
-Built in feature.
+|                        Sequelize default, it will auto create a primary ID for each entry, a
+|                        built in feature.
 │
 │
 │
 │